avdb13/avdb13/README.md

 ### Somebody who does stuff with computers.

-Junior Rust developer.
-Other skills include Go, React, JavaScript and a bit of SQL.
+Junior software developer.
+Mainly focusing on React and Typescript but other skills include Go, Rust and a bit of SQL.
 Currently learning the MERN stack.
-Aspiring to build performant software.
+Aspiring to improve the quality of free, open-source software.